Roizan/com.guilded.gms.game.swtor/README.md

 Guilded 2.0: GamePackage for Star Wars: The Old Republic - Rise of the Hutt Cartel

-This package provides support for Star Wars: The Old Republic - Rise of the Hutt Carte.
+This package provides support for Star Wars: The Old Republic - Rise of the Hutt Cartel.

 License
 -------